cosmic-utils/cosmic-utils.github.io/src/index.md

 # COSMIC Utils

-An organization containing third party utilities for the COSMIC™ Desktop made by System 76.
+An unofficial organization containing third party apps and applets for the COSMIC™ Desktop made by System 76.